• USD

 Dutch East India Company

 The Dutch East India Company commissioned the first settlers in the Cape Colony to operate a supply depot.
 This halfway house would serve to restock and repair ships that passed the area.
-On 6th April 1652, a group of 90 Calvinists, headed by Jan van Riebeeck, arrived on the shores of the Cape in a trio of ships; the Reijger, the Goede Hoop, and the Drommedaris.
+On 6th April 1652, a group of 90 Calvinists, headed by Jan van Riebeeck, arrived at the shores of the Cape in a trio of ships; the Reijger, the Goede Hoop, and the Drommedaris.
 The overloaded Oliphant and the Walvisch arrived sometime later after suffering 130 burials at sea.
 After eventually erecting a clay and timber fort and purchasing arable land from the indigenous Khoi-Khoi, Cape Town as we know it today began to take form.

 British Rule